Arty2/onion/README.md

 # /xerographic

 An experimental theme for the [Hugo](https://gohugo.io/) static site generator.
-See [heracl.es](https://heracl.es) for a live preview, and the theme’s Git respority [/xerographic](https://github.com/Arty2/xerographic) for more details.
+See [heracl.es](https://heracl.es) for a live preview.

 ► This README is under construction and rudimentary.
 Major breaking changes may occur between versions, both in functionality and design approaches.
 Code quality may be rough.
 Using versioned (pre)-releases is more than encouraged.

 ## Design Principles

 - Plug & Play.
-Should work with zero proprietary params in [configuration](https://gohugo.io/getting-started/configuration/).
+Should work with zero proprietary params in [configuration file](https://gohugo.io/getting-started/configuration/).
+- [Progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) with single-purpose vanilla JavaScript libraries.
+As few as possible.
+- [Graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation) for older browsers, but no feature parity.
+- No pre-proccessors.
+No frameworks.
+No external depedencies.
 - Multilingual first.
 Greek translations included.
-- No pre-proccessors.
-- As little JavaScript as possible.
-As vanilla as possible.
-- Fully responsive.
-Two fluid breakpoints.
+- Mobile first.
+Two fluid responsive breakpoints.
-- Default theme is an automatic light / dark scheme respective to user’s system preferences.
+- Respect user’s system preferences: default automatic light / dark theme.

 ## Features